Airan-Vega/ionic-tv-shows/README.md

 # Folder Organization

 I have chosen to structure the files in a modular way to separate the business logic into different modules.
 This organization facilitates the scalability and maintenance of the project.
-The modules created are as follows: Favorites, Search, and TV Shows.
+All modules will be contained within the “feature” folder.
+In this case, only one module was needed, which would be tv-shows.